US, S. Korea fly 20 fighter jets amid N. Korea tensions

 Associated Press

+If staged, the test would possibly mark another leap forward in North Korean leader Kim Jong Un’s goals to build an arsenal that could viably threaten regional U.S. allies and the American homeland.
+That would escalate a pressure campaign aimed at forcing the United States to accept the idea of the North as a nuclear power and negotiating economic and security concessions from a position of strength.

-While the Biden administration has vowed to push for additional international sanctions if North Korea goes on with the nuclear test, the prospects for meaningful new punitive measures are unclear with the U.N.
-Security Council divided.
+While the Biden administration has vowed to push for additional international sanctions if North Korea conducts a nuclear test, the prospects for robust punitive measures are unclear considering a division between permanent United Nations Security Council members.

 Sherman and Cho are planning a trilateral meeting with Japanese Vice Foreign Minister Mori Takeo on Wednesday over the North Korean nuclear issue.